All Products

 Procedure

-Step 1: Get the Spark Connector JAR file and upload it to OSS
+Step 1: Get and upload the Spark Connector JAR

-1. For more information, see Read data from StarRocks using Spark connector.
-Download the Spark Connector JAR file that corresponds to your Spark version.
+1. Download the Spark Connector JAR for your engine version.
+For more information, see Read data from StarRocks using Spark connector.

 Note

-2. Upload the downloaded Spark Connector JAR file to Alibaba Cloud Object Storage Service (OSS).
-For more information about uploading files, see Simple upload.
+2. Upload the downloaded Spark Connector JAR to OSS.
+For more information, see Simple upload.

-On the EMR Serverless Starrocks page, go to the Instance Details page of the target StarRocks instance to obtain its virtual private cloud (VPC) and vSwitch information.
+On the EMR Serverless StarRocks page, go to the Instance Details page of your target StarRocks instance to get the Virtual Private Cloud (VPC) and vSwitch information.

-1. On the EMR Serverless Spark page, go to the Network Connection page of the target Spark workspace and click Create Network Connection.
+1. On the EMR Serverless Spark page, navigate to the Network Connection page for your Spark workspace and click Create Network Connection.

 2. In the Create Network Connection dialog box, enter a Name, select the VPC and vSwitch of the StarRocks instance, and then click OK.